Thursday, November 25, 2010

 *I’ve been away from my blog because

-LBT as I call it.
+of lower back trouble, LBT as I call it.

 I remain locked--sure that the 'key' has been tossed!